 4. Plan Ample Breaks and Recreation

-Also, be sure to reward yourself, as you reach milestones, with some gratifying recreation.
+Also, be sure to reward yourself as you reach milestones with some gratifying recreation.
 If you are cleaning up and decluttering your home, then stop after you complete each room to do something that you find enjoyable.
 This will keep you from burning out and encourage you to keep pushing toward the finish line.

 5. Stop Worrying About Finishing and Just Get Started

-Another reason that we fail to start projects is because we feel overwhelmed with what it will take to finish.
+Another reason that we fail to start projects is that we feel overwhelmed with what it will take to finish.
 You shouldn’t worry about finishing the whole enchilada right now.
 That’s too much for you to wrap your mind around.
 Again, break it down into much smaller and more manageable tasks so you can diffuse your resistance and see some light at the end of the tunnel.

 For example, if you want to write a book, set a goal to write one chapter.
 You don’t even have to start at the beginning.
 You can start where you feel the least resistance.
 Write about where your inspiration is the strongest.
 You can then build around this.
-Before you know it, you’ll have your book half written!
+Before you know it, you’ll have your book half-written!

 Beat Resistance to Get Going On What Really Counts

 The key is to use whatever strategies you can to get going on the things that matter the most to you.
 To do this, you have to lower the amount of resistance.
-Figure out why you are putting things off and then lower the bar to the point that you can’t say no any longer.
+Figure out why you are putting things off and lower the bar to the point that you can’t say no longer.
 The strategies above are sure to help!

 What holds you back from getting started?
 What do you do to overcome your resistance?

 |Jeff Nickles writes My Super-Charged Life to help people find success and meaning in their life.
 He has spent many hours researching these topics and loves making it easy for others to use the wisdom he discovers.
-Jeff is a corporate IT Director, but also has experience as an entrepreneur, consultant, training instructor, and military officer.|
+Jeff is a corporate IT Director but also has experience as an entrepreneur, consultant, training instructor, and military officer.|